freddy6218/ESP32-Reflow/README.md

 ESP32 SMD-Reflow Controller

 # How to
--Open Project in VSCode with Platformio Extension -Upload Project to ESP32
+-Open Project in VSCode with Platformio Extension\n -Upload Project to ESP32\n
--Upload Filesystem Image to ESP32
+-Upload Filesystem Image to ESP32\n